jameskimmel/Nextcloud_Ubuntu/backup_strategy_PBS.md

 '''bash
 0 3 * * tue..sat docker exec --user www-data nextcloud-aio-nextcloud php occ maintenance:mode --on
 '''
-* Note: this crontab only backups after a weekday, from tue to sat.
+* Note: this crontab only backups after a workday, from tue to sat.

 03:01
 Proxmox starts backup in stop mode.
 It issues a shutdown command to the VM.
 Since AIO has no problem at all handling a OS shutdown, every container will be shut down correctly and smoothly.